 RV Parks with Full Hookups

 There are over 100 RV friendly campsites throughout Baja California.
 These facilities range from minimal campgrounds to large RV parks with full hook ups.
 Check out our picks for some Baja RV parks with full hookups on the peininsula.
-Discover Baja members receive discounts at RV parks and campsites through the Baja peninsula.

 Mexican Auto Insurance for your RV

 Discover Baja is pleased to offer Mexican auto insurance for your motorhome or RV.
 Both full coverage and liability-only policies are available.
-Our special super-saver policies (available only for Discover Baja members) are valid for a full year and can save you hundreds of dollars if you will be spending less than 90 or 120 days out of the year in Baja.
+Our special super-saver policies (available only for Discover Baja members) are valid for a full year and can save you hundreds of dollars if you will be spending less than 120 days out of the year in Baja.
 You can learn more or get a quote on our Mexican Auto Insurance for RVs and Motorhomes Page.

 Resources for RVing in Baja